Synthetixio/synthetix-docs/content/integrations/index.md

 The `ReadProxyAddressResolver` is our readable `AddressResolver` behind a proxy that won't change, so it's safe to use in your code (it only allows calls that do not mutate state).
 We have one for each testnet and mainnet up on the [addresses](../addresses.md) page.

-For guides on how to use the `AddressResolver` in Solidity, see our [walkthrus](/integrations/trading/#exchanging-in-solidity).
+For guides on how to use the `AddressResolver` in Solidity, see our [trading section](/integrations/trading/#exchanging-in-solidity).

 ### Proxies